sGambolati/HoloWorkShop/exercise2.md

 1. Define a flag at class level, to allow determine if the user is holding the Gesture.
 Set to `false` when the user complete or cancel the Gesture (`OnHoldCompleted` and `OnHoldCanceled` method) and set to true in `OnHoldStarted`.

 1. Define a parameter for your component to allow to set the velocity of the movement from Unity Editor.
-You can set a default value (30 for example)/
+You can set a default value (30 for example).

+    > NOTE: All the public variables will be exposed as property to the Unity3D editor.

 1. In the `Update` method, check for the flag value and if `true` apply a rotation taking in count your parameter.